MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/outlook-calendar-displays-working-hours-as-grey.md

 ## Status

-This issue is fixed with build 16.0.16626.20196.
-This change is in all production channels except Semi-Annual Enterprise Channel.
-Semi-Annual Enterprise Channel should get the fix in January 2024.
+This issue is fixed in Outlook build 16.0.16626.20196.
+The fix has been rolled out to all production channels except the Semi-Annual Enterprise Channel.